HR and Employment Services

 Supported by the Home Office the line will help signpost members of the public to the agencies that can best help them get involved in responding to the crisis, from donating goods, to offering accommodation.
 The helpline will be staffed daily from 9am - 7pm.
 More information is also available here.

-The South West Councils' Officer to contact is Sarah Short.
+The South West Councils' Officer to contact is Kelly-Anne Phillips.